MattStammers/OncologyScanner/README.md

 # OncologyScanner
 Flask application.
 User uploads PDF.
 Text is extracted and parsed to JohnSnowLabs' MedicalNerModel, a pre-trained named entity recognition model, that can detect medical terms.
+Hadoop file management system, running on JDK and Spark for data processing.
+Spark most compatible with Java 8 and 11.

 **Points of interest**:
 - Limited pathology reports for oncology, have started with non-oncology reports first in the meantime.